ndrean/simple-nest-form/README.md

 We defined a button to display all the posts.
 On page load, the list is empty We defined a JS `fetch() GET` function that triggers on this button click, and points to the URL `/posts?f=""`.
 This URL is served by the method 'posts#index'.
-We put a query string `f=""` such that we can differenciate the presence of params so that the method `index` can react differently: an empty array `[]` on page load, and `Post.all` when 'index' sees some params.
+We put a dummy query string `f=""` such that we can differenciate the presence of params so that the method `index` can react differently: an empty array `[]` on page load, and `Post.all` when 'index' sees some params.
 Then we render a partial.
 Note that it is important to use `locals: {posts: @posts}` for this to work (usually we don't need `locals`).